Professional Development Opportunities

 PPM students are also welcome to participate in all other co-curricular events.
 A partial list of the types of co-curricular events planned for the academic year include:

-1. “Focus Track Fridays” - Students enrolled in the two-year MBS program typically enroll in a series of elective courses surrounding a career oriented “focus track” during their second year.
-KGI offers five focus tracks: The Business of Bioscience, Bioprocessing, Devices & Diagnostics, Pharmaceutical Discovery and Development, and Clinical and Regulatory Affairs.
-This year KGI is organizing a Friday industry event around each of these focus track themes.
-Focus track Fridays will include speakers, roundtable panels, and networking events in which managers and scientists from companies representing the given focus track area will be invited to campus.
+1. “Focus Fridays” - Students enrolled in the two-year MBS program typically enroll in a series of elective courses surrounding a career-oriented “major” during their second year.
+KGI offers five majors: The Business of Bioscience, Bioprocessing, Devices & Diagnostics, Pharmaceutical Discovery and Development, and Clinical and Regulatory Affairs.
+This year KGI is organizing a Friday industry event around each of these major themes.
+Focus Fridays will include speakers, roundtable panels, and networking events in which managers and scientists from companies representing the given focus track area will be invited to campus.
 More importantly, this is an opportunity for all students to get a better understanding of a focus area, even if they don’t plan to take advanced courses within it.